 There are several things you can do in the event your CEMA loan is denied.
 Some of the easiest include the following:

-In case your CEMA loan isn’t approved, our team will help you realize your hope of refinancing through more traditional means.
+In case your CEMA loan isn’t approved, our real estate law firm will help you realize your hope of refinancing through more traditional means.
 Consult with one of our professionals on whether it’s possible to avoid paying CEMA fees or saving on taxes and other fees if a more conventional loan is the choice left to you in the event a CEMA is denied.

 Theoretically, although CEMA is supposed to save the person refinancing money on reducing the amount of their mortgage, there are fees involved.
 Each lender, and its respective bank attorney, will have CEMA fees.
 These fees vary and should be determined as early as possible in the loan application process to make it possible to make a good decision whether it makes sense to proceed.
 Specifically, if the payoff lender and the new lender are not the same, then that means two banks plus two attorneys equals four different fees.
 Typically, these fees range between $450 and $1100 each.
 Therefore, the total of these fees can range from $2000 to $4500.
 Accordingly, this total should be considered as an offset to the mortgage tax savings.